cj1128/handmade-hero/README.md

   - standing-up card
 - Define `MakeSphereDiffuseMap`
 - TODO: The mechanism of lighting is very confusing for me now, need to review them later.

+### Day 104: Switching to Y-is-up Render Targets

+- Switch to Y-up render targets.
+I don't need to do anything cause I did this long before.